elceef/dnstwist/docs/README.md

 -----------------

-The tool will run the provided domain name through its fuzzing algorithms and generate a list of potential phishing domains.
+The tool will run the provided domain name through its fuzzing algorithms and generate a list of potential phishing domains along with DNS records.

 Usually thousands of domain permutations are generated - especially for longer input domains.
-In such cases, it may be practical to display only registered (resolvable) ones using `--registered` argument.
+In such cases, it may be practical to display only the ones that are registered:

 ```
 $ dnstwist --registered domain.name